 In today’s interconnected IT, Operational Technology (OT), and Internet of Things (IoT) environments, seemingly harmless hardware devices can pose significant security risks.
-One such device that is often overlooked is the unmanaged switch.
-These ethernet switches may appear to be simple plug-and-play solutions, but they carry inherent vulnerabilities that can jeopardize an organization’s cybersecurity.
+One such often-overlooked device is the unmanaged switch.
+These Ethernet switches may appear to be simple plug-and-play solutions, but they carry inherent vulnerabilities that can jeopardize an organization’s cybersecurity.

-In this article, we’ll explore the threats associated with unmanaged switches, the vulnerabilities they introduce, and effective strategies for mitigating these risks.
+In this article, we will dive into the risks associated with unmanaged Ethernet switches, explore the vulnerabilities they introduce to networks, and discuss effective strategies for mitigating these risks to safeguard your network infrastructure.

 Unmanaged Switch: Overview

-Unmanaged switches are basic networking devices designed to connect multiple Ethernet devices within a Local Area Network (LAN).
-Unlike managed switches, they lack configuration options, meaning they operate as-is, providing no visibility into network traffic or device management.
-While their simplicity can be advantageous for small networks or temporary setups, their security implications can be severe.
+An unmanaged switch is a basic networking device designed to connect multiple Ethernet devices within a Local Area Network (LAN).
+Unlike managed switches, an unmanaged switch lacks configuration options, meaning it operates as-is without providing visibility into network traffic or device management.
+While their simplicity makes them suitable for small networks or temporary setups, the security risks associated with them can be severe.

-- Lack of Configuration: Unmanaged switches lack configuration capabilities.
+- Lack of Configuration: One of the key limitations of an unmanaged switch is the lack of configuration capabilities.
 This absence means network administrators cannot segment traffic or enforce security policies.
-As a result, unmanaged switches are a poor choice for environments that require robust switch security controls.
+Consequently, unmanaged ethernet switches are an unsuitable choice for environments that require advanced security controls and traffic management.

-- Ease of Use: Although easy to set up, this ease of use comes at the cost of security.
-Unmanaged switches do not provide any means to control who can connect to the network or how devices communicate.
+- Ease of Use: While an unmanaged switch is easy to set up and deploy, this convenience comes at the expense of security.
+Unmanaged switches do not offer features to control which devices can connect to the network or how devices communicate with each other.
+This lack of control opens the door to potential cybersecurity vulnerabilities.

 The MITM Attack Vulnerability